tomassabol/MS-Teams-Attender-v2/README.md

   - Google Chrome **ONLY**

 ## Installation
-Instalation is a a bit more complicated, but I will try to make it simple.
+Installation is a a bit more complicated, but I will try to make it simple.

 1. Download the latest version of Python from this [link](https://www.python.org/downloads/)
 2. **IMPORTANT** : during installation, check "Add python to PATH" - (windows only)